Skip to content

 claude-goal

 A production-grade autonomous loop for Claude Code — built around a Stop-hook continuation engine and a tool-equipped completion evaluator.
-Set an objective, set a budget, walk away.
+Say "set up a goal" or use /goal-start, pick a budget profile when you need one, walk away.

 claude-goal — autonomous goal loop for Claude Code

 claude-goal drives the Claude Code agent through an autonomous loop until a goal is provably met.
-You set an objective; the plugin self-iterates each turn through a Stop-hook continuation; a tool-equipped evaluator subagent checks completion — not by trusting the worker’s self-narrative, but by running tests, reading files, and checking exit codes.
+You set an objective with /goal-start or explicitly ask Claude to “set up a goal”; the plugin self-iterates each turn through a Stop-hook continuation; a tool-equipped evaluator subagent checks completion — not by trusting the worker’s self-narrative, but by running tests, reading files, and checking exit codes.

 It’s the production-grade companion to Claude Code 2.1.139+‘s built-in /goal — adding deterministic budgets, lifecycle controls, /compact recovery, persistence across restarts, and a real verifier.